Pittule - authentic souvenir of Lecce€3-€8

 Where to find Pittule in Lecce

-In Lecce they are easy to find in friggitorie, bakeries, and small Salento-style eateries, especially in the historic center.
-Many restaurants serve them as an appetizer or a snack to share.
-During local festivals and sagre across Salento they are often prepared in large pans outdoors.
-During the Advent season, particularly around December 8, they appear even more frequently in homes and local markets.
+In Lecce they are easy to find in fry shops, bakeries, and small eateries serving Salento cuisine, especially in the historic center.
+Many restaurants offer them as an appetizer or a snack to share.
+During local festivals and sagre across Salento they are often prepared in large outdoor frying pans.
+During the Advent period, particularly around December 8, they also appear more frequently in homes and local markets.

 Get the full verified list - map, hours, reviews - for Pittule in Lecce.